Membership Geeks

 Try niching down based on what you offer.

-Let’s go back to a photography example…
+Let’s go back to the photography example…

 A wedding photographer might be drawn to a smaller membership specific to their particular segment of the industry – wedding photography – rather than a larger, generic photography membership because it's more specific to their needs.